scipy-conference/scipy_proceedings/papers/christopher_ariza/main.md

 ---
 # Ensure that this title is the same as the one in `myst.yml`
-title: Improve Code Quality with Array and DataFrame Type Hints
+title: Improving Code Quality with Array and DataFrame Type Hints
 abstract: |
   This article demonstrates practical approaches to fully type-hinting generic NumPy arrays and StaticFrame DataFrames, and shows how the same annotations can improve code quality with both static analysis and runtime validation.
 ---